jamie-taylor-rjj/invoice-generator/docs/readme.md

 - The earlier a problem is identified, the fewer compound errors occur.
 - Costs of fixing a problem early can quickly outweigh the cost of fixing it later.
-- Debugging process are made easier.
+- Debugging processes are made easier.
 - Developers can quickly make changes to the code base.
 - Developers can also re-use code, migrating it to new projects